wp-plugins/slicknav-mobile-menu/readme.txt

  - Fix Menu to Head, using position fixed to body tag

+ - Option for branding menu logo opposite menu label - smaller works better such as 40px in height and up to 140px in width.

  Demo - http://wpbeaches.com

  Please note that SlickNav is the work of Josh Cope, he is not responsible for the working or support of this plugin.